What conditions is the Mental Health Association concerned with?

 Can I get therapy or counseling at the MHA?

 No, the MHA of Nassau County does not provide clinical services.
 However, our Hotline, 504-HELP, has mental health professionals available to listen to your need and refer you to one of the publicly sponsored mental health clinics located throughout Nassau County.
-504-HELP is available 365 days per year.
+504-HELP is available Monday - Friday 9am - 5pm (excluding federal holidays)

 What services does the MHA provide?